x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md

 ### How do you know this worked?

-To verify that you've enabled or disabled SMTP AUTH for a mailbox, do any of the following steps:
+To verify that you've enabled or disabled SMTP AUTH for a specific mailbox, do any of the following steps:

 - **Individual mailboxes in the Microsoft 365 admin center**: Go to **Users** \> **Active users** \> select the user \> click **Mail** \> click **Manage email apps** and verify the value of **Authenticated SMTP** (checked = enabled, unchecked = disabled).